 It is obvious that the more people we can make preferring walking and cycling, the greater the margin will be for those who can’t travel as sustainably.
 Public health, noise, air environment and congestion are also important aspects where walking and cycling are superior, but here I have only focused on climate impact.

-Of course, it is important to quickly move travelling from the most climate-damaging modes of transport to something that loads a little less, even if it is still not really sustainable.
-Anyhow it is a way to gain some time, to “silver tape” the worst shortcomings so that you have time to tackle the problem properly before it has run past us completely.
+Of course, it is important to quickly move travelling from the most climate-damaging modes of transport to something that behaves a little better, even if it is still not really sustainable.
+Anyhow it is a way to gain some time, to “duct tape” the worst shortcomings so that you have time to tackle the problem properly before it has run past us completely.
 Such emergency measures are sometimes called damage control.